cabanelas/nes-lter-trophic-amp/README.md

 A right-aligned, index-aware running mean (k = 5) is applied using `runner::mean_run()`.
 The window uses all available years up to k, so early years in a time series receive shorter windows rather than being dropped.

 ### Standard deviation
-SD is computed across the full annual log-mean time series within each region × season group.
+SD is computed across the running means within each region × season group.
 This is the primary metric for the trophic amplification test: if variability increases at higher trophic levels, SD should be larger for forage fish than for phytoplankton.

 ---